Skip to main content

 Lambert has successfully crossed the English Channel.
 He appears to have crossed almost due south of his Sussex breeding area and flown over 125km (77 miles) of open water.
 He is currently 117km (72 miles) south of the Normandy coast and in farmland to the west of Verneuil-sur-Avre.

-Past updates from Lambert
+Past updates from lambert

-Sponsor an individual cuckoo with a monthly Direct Debit or make a one-off donation.
+Sponsor your chosen Cuckoo with a monthly Direct Debit or a one-off donation, and receive exclusive updates and insight into their migration.

 Information on this page is for illustrative purposes only and should not be reproduced without permission